 Since the fire-bellied toad releases toxins if they feel threatened by other creatures in their presence, it is difficult to keep them with other types of amphibians and fish.
 It is not uncommon for the toxins to build up and cause harm to fellow tank mates.
 With strict procedures in place, you may be able to keep your toad with some friends.

-Best Tank Mates for Fire-Bellied Toads in 2021
+Best Tank Mates for Fire-Bellied Toads

 1. White Cloud Minnows (Tanichthys albonubes) – Most Compatible